-Full TitleMulticenter, Open Label, Phase 3 Study of Tabelecleucel for Solid Organ Transplant Subjects with Epstein-Barr Virus-Associated Post-Transplant Lymphoproliferative Disease after Failure of Rituximab or Rituximab and Chemotherapy (ALLELE Study)
+Full TitleMulticenter, Open Label, Phase 3 Study of Tabelecleucel for Solid Organ or Allogeneic Hematopoietic Cell Transplant Subjects with Epstein-Barr Virus-Associated Post-Transplant Lymphoproliferative Disease after Failure of Rituximab or Rituximab and Chemotherapy (ALLELE Study)

 Some patients who have had a solid organ transplant (such as a heart or lung transplant) develop lymphoproliferative disease associated with Epstein-Barr virus (EBV), a common virus that usually causes no significant problems but which can be more serious in people taking immunosuppressive medications after a transplant.
 In this study, researchers are assessing the effectiveness of an investigational immunotherapy called tabelecleucel in patients with EBV-related lymphoproliferative disease after a solid organ transplant which persists despite treatment with rituximab, with or without chemotherapy.